 At the same time, this task is only part of a large and complex process of searching for and accumulating practical knowledge (i.e., effective analytics) and information about attackers and their malicious activities, allowing defenders and their organizations to reduce potential damage through more informed decision-making (hereinafter – Threat Intelligence – TI).
 And if a component of this complex process becomes formalized and standardized, it will certainly benefit the defense.

-"However, it is important not to forget that any company that has formed a department responsible for information security needs to think first not about obtaining and processing TI, although this is also very important, but about generating its own internal TI.
+"But it is important to remember that any company that has formed a department responsible for information security needs to think first not about obtaining and processing TI, although this is also very important, but about generating its own internal TI.
 The results of responding to any incident, from notes in notebooks and various reports to indicators of compromise of any level of the Pyramid of Pain that were identified, should, to one degree or another, be transformed into TI and transmitted to the appropriate specialists," the expert continues.